vicchimenti/funnelback-proxy-dev/README.md

 ### Repository Access

 - Read/Write access: Restricted to authorized collaborators only
-- Deploy access: Restricted to production systems
+- Deploy access: Restricted to development systems
-- Branch protection: Enabled on main branch
+- Branch protection: Recommended for main branch

 For questions or access requests, contact the repository owner.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your-username/funnelback-proxy/tags).
+For the versions available, see the [tags on this repository](https://github.com/your-username/funnelback-proxy-dev/tags).

 ## License